RIAPS/riaps-integration/riaps-x86runtime/README.md

 - Make sure the VM is shutdown
 - Update the contents of the 'riaps_vbox' folder
 - In a command line window, go back to the 'riaps_vbox' folder used to create the original Virtual Machine
 - Bring up the VM and then provision the changes using the following commands.
+The 'tee' with a filename allows you to record the installation process.
+If you have any issues during installation, this is a good file to send with your questions.

     ```
     vagrant up
-    vagrant provision
+    vagrant provision | tee update-vm.log
     ```